samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 Besides that, you will also use [Auth0](https://auth0.com) to secure your mobile app and, in a subsequent article, you will learn how to create a secure backend to provide the list of music files to your app (for now, you will use a mock service with static data).

+{% include tweet_quote.html quote_text="Let's use @Ionicframework, @angular, RxJS, and NgRx to build a mobile audio player app." %}

 ## Prerequisites for Ionic Development

 Since you are going to make a mobile application, you will need to have the required SDKs for building the app.
 In this article, you will use [Cordova](https://cordova.apache.org/) to package your Ionic app into native mobile packages.